How much interest on 1 million pounds can you earn?

 With an amount as large as one million pounds, that won’t get you very far.
 So, it is vital to invest wisely to yield maximum returns on your investment.

-• The stock market: This can be a good approach to investment.
+- The stock market: This can be a good approach to investment.
 The more volatile the stocks you buy, the higher the potential returns.
-More volatile stocks also mean greater risk, so it is vital that you balance the potential risks and rewards.
+More volatile stocks also mean greater risk, so it is vital to balance the potential risks and rewards.
 A happy medium can be to invest in low-cost index funds.

 Is it best to invest or save £1 million?